Skip to Content

 Becoming an RV mechanic often involves working under the supervision of a more experienced employee.

-The qualifications for advanced certification as an RV Service Technician include the study of fundamentals, air conditioners & heat pumps, water heaters & furnaces, interior & exterior systems, RV absorption refrigerators, and more.
+The qualifications for advanced certification as an RV Service Technician include studying fundamentals, air conditioners and heat pumps, water heaters and furnaces, interior and exterior systems, RV absorption refrigerators, and more.
 Some RV technicians also study the workings of generators and solar systems.

 Once he or she has achieved proficiency in the areas of RV propane, electrical, plumbing, fire safety, and knowledge of issues related to vehicle weight, an advanced RV Service Technician can move on to achieve the level of Master Technician.
-This level of advancement includes the study of all aspects relative to RV living, troubleshooting, and the reconstruction of RV systems.
+This level of advancement encompasses the study of all aspects related to RV living, troubleshooting, and the repair and reconstruction of RV systems.

 What Does an RV Mechanic Specialize In?